China greentech initiative

 The China Greentech Initiative (CGTI) is a Chinese-international open source, commercial collaboration platform.
-It includes over 100 technology and services companies and over 500 businesspeople focussing on the growth of China's greentech markets.
+It includes over 100 technology and services companies and over 500 businesspeople focusing on the growth of China's greentech markets.
 The organization was founded in 2008 by Ellen G. Carberry and Randall S. Hancock, and is produced by MangoStrategy, LLC.

 The report

 The China Greentech Report is a free, annual report published in English and Chinese by the China Greentech Initiative.
 It is an update of the recent developments in the greentech sector in China.
 The China Greentech Report 2012 analyses four key factors that characterise challenges and opportunities in China's greentech markets, including: